Khan Chittenden

 Khan Chittenden (born 1983 in New Zealand) is a New Zealand-born Australian actor.

 Career

 Chittenden was born in New Zealand and moved at age 11 to Perth, Western Australia.
 He graduated from WAAPA (Western Australian Academy of Performing Arts) and landed his first major part as Dean "Edge" Edgely in the television series Blue Water High.
 Khan shot numerous commercials and has done much voiceover work for W.A. based agencies Brainestorm and DoubleDragon – as well as appearing in a couple of short films.

 Following Blue Water High, Khan signed on for the Foxtel TV series Dangerous and was cast in the globally successful indie film Clubland (USA title: Introducing the Dwights).
 The success of this film landed him his first US-based film role in Endless Bummer.
 He has since also appeared on the stage at His Majesty's Theatre in Perth for Perth Theatre Company's production of Peter Shaffer's Equus.

+In 2024 Chittenden was named as part of the cast for Stan drama series Invisible Boys.